 Life Drawing I provides students with the opportunity to develop key fundamental observational drawing skills while learning the skeletal and muscular systems of the human figure.
 Even if you’ve drawn from life before, this class will help you prepare for your major, refine your drawing skills and develop your personal drawing practice.
 Foundation faculty demonstrate step by step structural drawing processes that lead students through the analysis of drawing 3-D form.
 The six-hour studio offers students the time necessary to discover and develop their drawing skills.
 The final drawings are accomplished works that reflect the curriculum and the student’s personal approach.
 Life Drawing is especially important if you are considering entering Digital Media, Toy Design, Communication Arts (Illustration emphasis) or Fashion Design.

 Creative Practices I gives students the opportunity to develop key observational and conceptual understandings of the individual maker in dialogue with the natural world, urban Los Angeles and world culture.
 In this studio, students develop keen perceptual skills through investigation and research using lens-based media; analyzing movement, motion, and gesture.
 Structured as a series of projects that begin with ideation and resolve in a finished product, the materials and methods include a variety of 2-D, 3-D and 4-D, chosen in response to concept.
 This course is especially designed if you are considering entering Fine Arts, Product Design, Communication Arts (Graphic Design emphasis).
-This course, Creative Practices I or Creative Practices II, spring 2020, are also available if you are considering Digital Media or Communication Arts (Illustration emphasis).
+This course, Creative Practices I or Creative Practices II, in spring 2022, are also available if you are considering Digital Media or Communication Arts (Illustration emphasis).

 Foundation sections are created around broadly transferable making and thinking skills and themes or skill-bases that some students might find particularly interesting, or share an affinity for.
 Each Section’s name indicates its identifying theme or topic, which inform select learning experiences unique to that section throughout the school year.